inovex/elements/doc/framework-integration/react-instructions.md

 ### 2) Use the Components

-> A hint on icons: The React integration layer automatically imports the icons.
+> A hint on the icons: The React integration layer automatically imports the icons.
 You don't have to import
 > them manually.

-As the integration is completed, you can use the components in your project the same way as you would any other React component.
+As the integration is now completed, you can use the components in your project in the same way you would use any other React component.

 <!--
-To help you getting started, we created a simple todo app where you can get in touch and play around:
+To help you getting started, we created a simple todo app for you to play around with:

 <iframe width="100%" height="600px" src="https://stackblitz.com/edit/ino-elements-react-example?embed=1&file=index.js" />
 -->